iStefo/bobby/README.md

 Alternatively, check out this repository and install via `npm install -g .`.

 *bobby* becomes really powerfull when combined with tools like [LiveReload](http://livereload.com) or any other filesystem watcher.
-This way, *bobby* can build your project on the fly before you had even switched to your comandline (if you hadn't used vim, but of course you do...)
+This way, *bobby* can build your project on the fly before you had even switched to your comandline (if you hadn't used vim all along, but of course you did...)

 ## Options, explained
 ### -c, --compress